angeloocana/gatsby-plugin-i18n/README.md

 We want to help you!
 Please open an issue for help, suggestions or bugs.

 You can use this plugin with **react-intl**, **i18next**, or any other i18n library.
-This plugin do not translate messages, it just creates routes for each language.
+This plugin do not translate messages, it just creates routes for each language, and you can use different layouts for each language if you want to.

 ## How it works